SeisComP/seiscomp/doc/base/glossary.rst

       discovered it.
 The boundary is between 20 and 60 km deep beneath the continents and between 5 and 10 km deep beneath the ocean floor.

+   network
+      A set of stations typically maintained by one or more institutions and tuned to record particular signals.

    network magnitude
-      a) The network magnitude is an averaged magnitude value based on several station magnitudes of one event.
+      a.
+The network magnitude is a magnitude value summarizing severval :term:`station magnitude` values of one :term:`origin`.
+Read the documentation of :ref:`scmag` for the details.
-         To stabilize the result a 12.5%-trimmed mean is computed, i.e. the smallest 12.5% of the station magnitude values and the biggest 12.5% are not used for the mean calculation in SeisComP3.
-      b) QuakeML object.
+      #.
+QuakeML object.

    noise (seismic)
       Incoherent natural or artificial perturbations caused by a diversity of agents and